MacauleyMorgan/Project-Three/README.md

 As a logged out user, I would like to be able to sign in and access the site

-As a logged out user, I would like feedback on my form submissions and and confirmation of loggin out successfully
+As a logged out user, I would like feedback on my form submissions and and confirmation of logging out successfully

 ### Logged in admin goals